 What is Thai Yellow Curry?

-How to make Thai Yellow Curry Chicken Recipe
+How to make Thai Yellow Curry:

-Add the coconut milk to the pan.
+- Add the entire container of coconut milk to the pot and stir well together.

 Notes* You can adjust the flavor towards the end here.
 If your curry is too salty, add a small amount of sugar and stir in well.
 If too sweet, add a touch of salt or fish sauce to your liking.
 Remove from the stovetop and let cool for 10 minutes before serving over rice.

 That's it!
 Enjoy!